-The Group plays a very small part in the wholesale funding market, borrowing from it on a short-term basis to a limited degree.
+The Group plays a very small part in the wholesale funding market, and may borrow from it on a short-term basis to a limited degree.

 Adverse movements in market variables such as settlement prices and valuations pose a risk to an organisation's financial position and constitute market risk.
 The Group does not operate a trading book.
-The Boards risk management objective is for a low risk exposure to Market Risk.
+The Board's risk management objective is for a low risk exposure to Market Risk.